HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 Captions are essential for deaf and hard of hearing users.
 They also benefit viewers in noisy environments or those with difficulty understanding spoken language.
 Audio descriptions enable users with visual impairments to gain context about visual content.

-Compared to 2024, we've seen no significant growth in `<track>` usage for captions and subtitles, indicating that the industry still has substantial room for improvement.
-This is particularly true for media embedded through third-party services or `<iframe>` elements, which are less likely to offer accessible alternatives directly.
+Compared to 2024, we've seen no significant growth in `<track>` usage for captions and subtitles, going from 0.1% to 0.4% on desktop and 0.1% to 0.2% on mobile.
+This tells us that the industry still has substantial room for improvement.

 ## Assistive technology with ARIA